How Tow Truck Accident Cases Work

 - The brakes of the tow truck are taxed severely - when this takes place, obviously, the truck cannot come to a stop.
 Tow truck drivers are supposed to know how to modulate the brakes when the truck is hauling a load, because if they are not, those brakes can fail due to being overworked.
 Our firm once litigated a case where a tow truck driver overused his brakes on a steep freeway exit ramp, causing him to blow through a red light and T-boning our client, breaking his arms and legs.
 The tow truck driver later told police that he "forgot about the weight of the car."

-In order to determine all of the causal factors related to your accident involving a tow truck, you will need an experienced law firm working on your behalf to launch an investigation.
+In order to determine all of the causal factors that may have contributed to an accident involving a tow truck, you will need an experienced law firm working on your behalf, one with the resources to conduct a thorough investigation.
 Not only will that investigation reveal the reason for the accident, it will also help you identify which parties you can target with legal action.
-And as you can tell from the above list, there are several potential defendants, including not only the driver but also the towing company, the manufacturer of a faulty part or even other drivers.
+And as you can tell from the above list, there could be several potential defendants, including not only the driver but also the towing company or the the manufacturer of a faulty part.

 Who Owns Tow Trucks?

-Taking action against either a private entity or a public one can be extremely complex and fraught with difficulties.
-Each has its own particular challenges, and success requires the help of a skilled attorney who is familiar with pursuing this kind of accident case.
-At Grossman Law Offices, we have represented clients for the past 25 years, so we have the experience you will need on your side to help you secure restitution for your suffering, and we will be able to obtain the hard proof that you will need in order to be able to prevail in your litigation.
+Taking action against either a private or public entity after a tow truck crash can be extremely complex and fraught with difficulties.
+Each has its own particular challenges, and success in either situation requires the help of a skilled attorney who is familiar with pursuing this kind of accident case.
+At Grossman Law Offices, we have represented clients in cases involving commercial vehicles, including tow trucks, for the past 25 years, so we have the experience you will need on your side to help you secure restitution for your suffering, and we will be able to obtain the hard proof needed for your case to prevail.

 But who else would face liability in this sort of accident case?
 Some would argue that the company that calls for the vehicle can face liability.
-They have to do their due diligence in order to make sure they are dealing with a reputable and safe tow truck company.
-The towing company will face most of the liability in an accident, but the party directing the actions of the towing company cannot merely turn a blind eye.
-While it may be a long shot, you may also have a case against the party that hired the towing company vehicle that was involved in your accident.
+They have an obligation to do their due diligence and make sure they are dealing with a reputable and safe tow truck company.
+Admittedly, the towing company will incur most of the liability in an accident caused by their driver or vehicle, but the party directing the actions of the towing company cannot merely turn a blind eye.

 Taking Action against a Towing Company